JeffOlivier/drag_drop/README.md

 ### social_media_change_log

-[logs all changes to the social_media table and by whom]
+[this table logs all changes to the social_media table and by whom]

     id - INT (primary key, auto increment) timestamp - DATETIME [date of the change]